dmp267/eigenda-exploration/holesky/README.md

 # EigenDA Exploration -- Holesky
-This repository contains exploratory work around the use of EigenDA as a data availability solution for IPFS systems.
-This setup is intended for the Holesky testnet.
+This repository contains instructions on how to run each of the components for this service.

 ### Prerequisites:
 * [Install Conda](https://docs.anaconda.com/free/distro-or-miniconda/)